JonathanBout/Three.NET/.github/ISSUE_TEMPLATE/other_issue.md

 ---
 name: Other issue
-about: an empty issue template, if none of the oter issues fit.
+about: An empty issue template, if none of the other templates fit
 title: ''
-labels: ''
+labels: 'other'
 assignees: ''

 ---
-**Describe your issue**
+### Describe your issue
 Give a clear and concise description of your issue.
-For example: you should change the project's [..].
+For example: you should change the project's [...].